Definition of Cylindrical Contact Homology in dimension three: Introduction

 In Section~\ref{section: evaluation map} we prove the transversality of $\widetilde{ev}^k$ for generic $J$ (Theorem~\ref{thm: transversality of evaluation map}).
 By the transversality of $\widetilde{ev}^k$ and Equation~\eqref{eqn: eqn for s_0}, the zero set $(\mathfrak{s}_0)^{-1}(0)$ is given by $[R,\infty)\times (\widetilde{ev}^k)^{-1}(\{(0,\dots,0,\pm 1)\})$.
 Now, let $\nu$ be a generic embedded path in $S^{k-1}$ from $(0,\dots,0,1)$ to $(0,\dots,0,-1)$.
 An analysis of $(\widetilde{ev}^k)^{-1}(\nu)$ yields a chain homotopy term $K'\circ \bdry$, where $K'$ is part of the full chain homotopy $K$.
 This will be carried out in Section~\ref{section: chain homotopy}. \end{proof}

 \n {\em Acknowledgements.} The second author thanks Michael Hutchings for various discussions over the years and Vincent Colin and Paolo Ghiggini for ideas leading to using only hyperbolic orbits.
 Also the authors owe an enormous mathematical debt to the work of Hutchings-Taubes~\cite{HT2} which is used throughout this paper.
-Finally, we thank Michael Hutchings again for pointing out some errors in earlier versions of the paper.
+Finally, we thank Michael Hutchings again for pointing out some errors in earlier versions of the paper \cb and the referees for extensive lists of comments. \cb